 - reduce the risk of early breast cancer coming back in the future

 - reduce the risk of new breast cancer developing

 - can be used with other treatments like radiotherapy and chemotherapy

-- are less likely than tamoxifen to cause blood clots and cancer of endometrium (the lining of the uterus)
+- does not cause blood clots or cancer of endometrium (the lining of the uterus)